Overview of Porphyrias

 Acute porphyrias

-Acute porphyrias cause intermittent attacks of abdominal, mental health, and neurologic symptoms.
+Acute porphyrias cause intermittent attacks of abdominal, neurological, and psychiatric symptoms.
 These attacks are typically triggered by prescription medications (including oral contraceptives), alcohol, smoking, and other factors such as fasting, infections, or stress.
 In young women, hormonal changes during the menstrual cycle are also a typical trigger of acute attacks.

 The most common acute porphyria is